DJSherwood/DJSherwood.github.io/_posts/2025-06-09-DIDA-Chapter-12.markdown

 ## Designing Applications Around Dataflow

+Composing specialized storage and processing systems with application code is known as "database inside-out."
+Spreadsheets have more dataflow programming capabilities compared to most programming languages.

 ### Application code as a derivation function

+A derived dataset results from a transformation applied to an initial dataset.

+1. Secondary index
+2. Full text index
+3. ML Model
+4. Cache containing aggregated data

+Databases struggle with executing custom code.

 ### Separation of application code and state

+Theoretically, "databases could be deployment environments for arbitrary application code, like an operating system."
+Practically, this doesn't work.
+Other applications like Kubernetes, work well at this.

+The trend has been to keep stateless application logic separate from state management (database).
+Databases notifying users via subscription of changes is slowly becoming a feature.

 ### Dataflow: Interplay between state changes and application code

+Thinking about applications in terms of dataflow, means reconsidering relationship between database and state management.
+Keep in mind that maintaining derived data is not the same as asynchronous job execution.

+* derived data: order of state changes is important, but message brokers do not have this capability
+* derived data: fault tolerance is key

+Modern stream processing can provide these ordering and reliability guarantees at scale?

 ### Stream processors and services

+Currently, application development involves breaking down functions into a set of *services* that communicate via synchronous network requests such as REST APIs.
+Loose coupling provides scalability.
+Dataflow systems are different, as they use asynchronous, 1 way communication instead of two way REST services.

+( wait, how is this working?)
+In the database approach, the code that processes purchases would subscribe to a stream of exchange rate updates, record the current rate in a local database, then just query the database when needed.

 ## Observing Derived State

 ### Materialized views and caching